UNINETTSigma2/documentation/getting_started/ssh.md

 private key file.
 Never share it with anybody!

-Upon confirming the password, you will be presented with the key fingerprint as both a SHA256 hex string as well as randomart image.
+Upon confirming the password, you will be presented with the key fingerprint as both a SHA256 hex string and as randomart image.
 Your new key-pair should be found in the hidden `~/.ssh` directory.
 If you ran the command above, you will find there `id_ed25519` (private key, never share it) and `id_ed25519.pub` (public key, no problem to share).